DigiBP/Plattwurf/README.md

 * Kanan Mammadzada
 * Sufian Mian Muhammad

+## Use Case

+Digitization enables a flexible daily work and new types of learning.
+However, the flexible, time and space-independent, self-reliant work also changes the demands on colleagues.
+XY Bank has realized that its current HR process are mostly manually driven which causes inflexibility and being time consuming.
+Especially the new employee onboarding process

-## AS-IS Process Model and Description
+### AS-IS Process Model and Description

 ![alt text](/AsIsDocs/AS-IS%20model.png?raw=true "AS-IS Model")

-## Camunda Versioning and Licence Info
+### Process Optimization and Automation Proposal based on Empathy Map

 ### DigiBP Camunda Template